 Then Use the C-A-Rs (Challenge – Actions – Results) Strategy

 This method of job search storytelling is a good way to start.
-You’ll showcase a few significant contributions you’ve made to past employers by describing in depth the Challenge you faced, what Actions you took, and what the Results were that benefitted the company.
+You’ll showcase a few significant contributions you’ve made to past employers by describing in depth:

 Here are some questions to prompt career brand stories around your personality and attributes.
 Use abbreviated versions in your resume, LinkedIn profile, and especially your biography – a vehicle tailor-made for storytelling – and rely on them as you network and interview: